Finding a Fair Scoring Function for Top-$k$ Selection: From Hardness to Practice: Preliminaries

 We now formalize our notion of fairness.
 Let $\tau_k^w$ denotes a top-$k$ subset for $w$.
-Let $L_{k}^{\mathcal{G}_1}$ (resp., $U_{k}^{\mathcal{G}_1}$) denotes a given lower (resp., upper) bound on the number of candidates of the protected group desired in the top-$k$ subset.
+Let $L_{k}^{\scriptscriptstyle \mathcal{G}_1}$ (resp., $U_{k}^{\scriptscriptstyle \mathcal{G}_1}$) denotes a given lower (resp., upper) bound on the number of candidates of the protected group desired in the top-$k$ subset.
 Ideally, these should be close to $k \cdot (|\mathcal{G}_1|/n)$, i.e., the candidates of $\mathcal{G}_1$ are represented in roughly the same proportion in the top-$k$ subset as they are in the entire dataset.
 In other words, $w$ is a fair scoring weight vector if

 Finally, one may wish to limit the search for a fair weight vector to a subset of the weight vector space.
 We denote this subset by $V$ and describe it via a set of $l$ linear inequalities.
-Furthermore, we assume $||w||_1 = \sum_{i=1}^d w_i = 1$ (recall each $w_i \geq 0$).
+Furthermore, we assume $||w||_1 = \sum_{i=1}^d w_i = 1$ (recall each $w_i \geq 0$), as normalizing a non-negative weight vector by its $L_1$ norm still preserves the relative order between candidates.
+Note that with $||w||_1 = 1$, $V$ can be regarded of $\mathbb{R}^{d-1}$ as $w_d$ can be uniquely determined by $w_d = 1 - \sum_{i=1}^{d-1}w_i$.
 Our aim is to find a weight vector $w \in V$ which selects a top-$k$ subset that is fair.

 Formally, we define our problem as follows: